Wentian module: Aftermath

 After launch, the Wentian module was inserted into a low Earth orbit with an average altitude of 393 km at an orbital inclination of 42 degrees, centered in the Earth's thermosphere.
 It successfully docked with the Tianhe core module nearly thirteen hours after launch.

 During the re-entry phase of the Long March rocket's main core stage, NASA Administrator Bill Nelson voiced criticism for allowing the stage to return to the Earth in an uncontrolled re-entry.
 The stage eventually made re-entry and splashed down over the Pacific Ocean on 30 July 2022, with the bulk of it burning up on re-entry and no known pieces that survived re-entry causing damage.

 Assembly

-The Shenzhou 14 mission to the space station is assisting with setting up the Wentian module in orbit.
+The Shenzhou 14 mission to the space station assisted with setting up the Wentian module in orbit.

 Airlock

-The Wentian laboratory module has a specially made airlock with the main purpose of conducting extravehicular activity as it features a much larger accommodation of space when compared to the EVA airlock on spherical docking hub on the Tianhe.
-Hence, it will become the primary choice for hosting spacewalks.
-On 1 September 2022 (10:26 UTC), the first spacewalk was carried out by Chen Dong and Liu Yang as they exited the Wentian airlock for the first time to conduct extravehicular activities.
+Wentian has an airlock primarily used for conducting spacewalks.
+It features more space than the spherical docking hub on Tianhe, which had been used for prior spacewalks.
+On 1 September 2022 (10:26 UTC) Chen Dong and Liu Yang conducted the first spacewalk from the Wentian airlock.
+The Wentian airlock is now the primary choice for hosting spacewalks.